sreenivaskalva-2021/Homework1/README.md

 •	Providing margin balance of 100% through its Gold memberships
 •	Providing Crypto trading (other traditional brokerage firms do not offer this)
 •	Faster money transfer into the accounts
-•	Easy to use application
+•	Easy to use application; it is designed to avoid overwhelming beginner investors with information
+•	Use of behavioural triggers and rewards – such as Free stock for new accounts, push notifications when there is movement in account holder stock prices,

 Robinhood is based on 53 technology products.
 They include Python, React, NGINX, Bootstrap, Git, GitHub, Slack, Confluence, Google Analytics and other technologies.